 Kiril is laconic.
-He never elaborates, digresses or embellishes.
-Words linger awkwardly in the air, suspended in silence, mingling with particulates, before he finally responds to them.
+He doesn’t elaborate, digress or embellish.
+Words hang awkwardly in the air, suspended in silence, mingling with other particulates, before he finally responds to them.
 He is not unfriendly or socially inept; he is just startlingly uncommunicative.
-Words are either tools to get a job done (pass the spanner) or units of information to convey a message (your knotweed is invading my land).
+Words are either tools to get a job done (pass the wrench) or units of information to convey a message (your knotweed is invading my land).
 He does not dabble in abstraction or tittle-tattle.
 He likes drinking beer, riding his motorbike, making/fixing things.
 On the rare occasion he comes to his summerhouse (for a day or two), it is to cut the grass, trim bushes, make/fix things.
-Now and then he invites me to join him for a beer around an open fire in his garden: we say a few words but mostly we stare at the flames.
+Now and then he invites me to join him for a beer around an open fire in his garden.
+Where we say a few words but mostly stare at the flames.
 Last year he took a sabbatical from his job as a photographer (for an online magazine) to enlist in the Lithuanian army as a volunteer.
 “Why?”
 I asked him incredulously.
 “I have always wanted to be a soldier,” he said.
 I wished him luck and shook his hand, carefully exerting the right amount of firm friendliness and manly pressure.
-Kiril is a good neighbour (considerate, absent, etc.), but the main reason I like him – in a nutshell – is that his name rhymes with ‘squirrel’.
+Kiril is a good neighbour (considerate, absent, etc.), but the main reason I like him, in a nutshell, is that his name rhymes with ‘squirrel’.

-Squirrels are among my favourite creatures: they would definitely get a berth on my arc (everything would except mosquitoes, fleas and 89% of humanity).
-Their agility is extraordinary, their intelligence is axiomatic.
+Squirrels are among my favourite creatures: they would definitely get a berth on my arc (everything would except mosquitoes, fleas and 90% of humanity).
+Their agility is extraordinary, their intelligence is impressive.
 The squirrel thinks: “Where there is food, there is a way.”
 Their outrageous cuteness and audacious acrobatics exempt them from being mere pests or rodents (and greatly enhances their chance of survival).
-Squirrels also exhibit something resembling joy when they eat (I have seen them close their almond eyes as if savouring the nut clasped in their paws).
-I also strongly identify with their instinct to hoard food.
-Squirrels bury some 10,000 nuts a year in multiple caches (they may rebury a cache up to five times until they feel it is safe).
+Squirrels exhibit something resembling joy when they eat (they sometimes close their almond eyes as if savouring the nut clasped in their paws).
+They bury around 10,000 nuts a year in multiple caches (they may rebury a cache up to five times until they feel it is safe).
 As an inveterate hoarder (discounted coffee, alcohol, unwatched films), I admire the squirrel’s prudent stockpiling for lean times.
 The only problem I have with this delightful animal is its name: I can’t pronounce the damned thing.

-A prodigiously gifted 10-year-old boy I know casually refers to President Dalia Grybauskaitė as “the mushroom lady” (grybas – mushroom).
-I don’t follow Lithuanian politics (it’s too painful) but I like Grybauskaitė for two reasons.
+A prodigiously gifted 10-year-old boy I know casually refers to President Dalia Grybauskaitė as “the mushroom lady” (grybų – mushroom).
+I don’t follow Lithuanian politics (too painful) but I like Grybauskaitė for two reasons.
 The first is that she is good for the country (going by what J has told me); she is principled, independent, and intelligent (though I wish she would tone down the anti-Russian rhetoric).
 The other reason I like her is that she goes mushrooming.
 Grybauskaitė (or her PR team) once posted a picture of Chanterelles on her Facebook page that she had picked earlier in the day.
-It is rather heartening to know that the president goes mushrooming as a way of relaxing (one can only guess at what those funnel-shaped mushrooms subconsciously symbolize for her).
+It is rather lovely to imagine a president going mushrooming as a way of relaxing (one can only guess at what those funnel-shaped mushrooms subconsciously symbolize for her).

 “Again!
 Say it again!”